jsf3467v/tb-drug-resistance/README.md

 ## Data

-The platform is grounded in the WHO mutation catalog, second edition, supplied as the data file WHO-UCN-TB-2023.7-eng.xlsx.
-Real-world validation draws on the CRyPTIC consortium release, which provides whole-genome variants graded against the catalog together with measured drug-susceptibility phenotypes.
-All 65,588 isolates with a measured phenotype form the validation set, scored in full rather than on a held-out split.
-The two phenotype assays in the release, DST and UKMYC, agree on 95.6% of jointly measured isolates, which sets a label-noise floor beneath the accuracy figures above.
-The synthetic patient cases are transparent and deterministic given a fixed seed.
+The platform is based on the WHO mutation catalog, second edition, provided as the data file WHO-UCN-TB-2023.7-eng.xlsx.
+Real-world validation utilizes data from the CRyPTIC consortium release, which includes whole-genome variants graded against the catalog and associated drug-susceptibility phenotypes.
+The validation set consists of 65,588 isolates with measured phenotypes, scored in full rather than on a held-out split.
+The two phenotype assays in the release, DST and UKMYC, agree on 95.6% of the jointly measured isolates, establishing a label-noise floor below the reported accuracy.
+The synthetic patient cases are transparent and deterministic when using a fixed seed.

-The real datasets are not stored in this repository because of their size.
-To reproduce the results, download them into a `Datasets/` folder at the project root.
-The catalog file WHO-UCN-TB-2023.7-eng.xlsx comes from the World Health Organization.
-The CRyPTIC tables EFFECTS.parquet, PREDICTIONS.parquet, DST_MEASUREMENTS.parquet, UKMYC_PHENOTYPES.parquet, and DRUG_CODES.csv come from the CRyPTIC consortium release on Zenodo.
-The synthetic patient cases are produced in code and need no download.
-Reading the CRyPTIC parquet tables needs the pyarrow engine, which `requirements.txt` installs.
+The actual datasets are not included in this repository due to their large size.
+To reproduce the results, download them into a `Datasets/` folder located at the project root.
+The catalog file WHO-UCN-TB-2023.7-eng.xlsx is from the World Health Organization.
+The CRyPTIC tables, including EFFECTS.parquet, PREDICTIONS.parquet, DST_MEASUREMENTS.parquet, UKMYC_PHENOTYPES.parquet, and the file DRUG_CODES.csv, originate from the CRyPTIC consortium release on Zenodo.
+The synthetic patient cases are generated through code and do not require downloading.
+Accessing the CRyPTIC parquet tables requires the pyarrow engine, which is installed via `requirements.txt`.

 ## Evaluation